Is it common for younger gay guys to hook up with older guys?

 What’s the oldest age gap you’ve had between you and another sexual partner.
 A couple of years?
 10 years?
 20 years?

-Some of the most enduring celebrity same-sex relationship have many years between them, like Tom Daley and Dustin Lance-Black (20 years) or Sir Elton and David Furnish (15 years)
+Some of the most enduring celebrity same-sex relationships have many years between them, like Tom Daley and Dustin Lance-Black (20 years) or Sir Elton and David Furnish (15 years)

 However, one 20-year-old guy on Reddit, got to wondering why it was bothering him that so many guys around his age had slept with guys 10 years older than them.